 Culinary Medicine is the utilization of a unique combination of nutrition and culinary knowledge to assist patients in achieving and maintaining optimal health.
 This course is intended to expand students’ comfort in counseling patients in successful behavior change around nutrition and cooking.
 The "learning" portion of the course includes a combination of pre-work/videos/didactics and hands-on culinary sessions focused on plant-based diets.
 Through this course, participants will learn basic culinary skills, steps to create nutritious meals, relationships between food, health and disease and cultural competencies around nutrition.

-Schedule for the two-week virtual elective:
+Schedule for the M3-M4 two-week elective:

 - Monday-Friday: Synchronous and asynchronous sessions where you learn the evidence behind plant-based nutrition; role of macro and micronutrients and how deficiencies manifest; nutrition-disease connections; the role of medicinal spices; and nutrition approaches for underserved communities.